Gum Therapy for Periodontal Disease Treatment

 Plaque is the soft, white substance filled with bacteria that builds around teeth when they are not properly cleaned.
 Calculus (also known as tartar) is simply calcified or mineralized plaque, which is sometimes visible in x-rays.
 Build up of plaque and calculus around the teeth typically leads to deeper pocket depths, which in turn allows more build up underneath the gum line.
 Once buildup gets underneath the gum line, it is inaccessible to clean with regular brushing and flossing.

 If you are diagnosed with gum disease, your Austin dentist may prescribe a periodontal scaling and root planing procedure.
 Commonly known as a “deep cleaning”, this procedure allows us to get into deep areas of the gum where food and bacteria thrive.
 For long-term health, it is important for a dental professional to physically remove the plaque/calculus buildup and flush the bacteria out of these sites.
-Normally, local anesthesia is administered to make deep cleanings comfortable for patients.
-Many times, local antibiotics may be recommended along with a deep cleaning to achieve best results.
+Normally, local anesthesia is administered to make periodontal deep cleanings comfortable for patients.
+Many times, local antibiotics may be recommended along with a deep cleaning to achieve the best results.

 Belterra Dental provides gum therapy for gingivitis and periodontal disease treatment in Austin, Texas.
-While our dental office is located in Austin, we offer dental care services for patients in Dripping Springs, Bear Creek, Bee Cave, Driftwood, Cedar Valley, Oak Hill, Sunset Valley, and the surrounding Texas areas.
+While our dental office is located in Austin, we offer dental care for patients in Dripping Springs, Bear Creek, Bee Cave, Driftwood, Cedar Valley, Oak Hill, Sunset Valley, Johnson City, and the surrounding Texas areas.
 To learn more about periodontal gum disease treatment or to schedule an appointment, please contact us today or give our office a call at (512) 646-4022.